-Being on Schedule One of the Skilled Occupations list means that you are eligible for top tier Australian Visas.
-These visas allow Permanent Residency status for the main Electrician Applicant and their partners and families (if applicable).
+Electricians are on the MLTSSL List for Australian Immigration.
+Being on the MLTSSL list means that you are eligible for top tier Australian Visas.
+These visas allow Permanent Residency status for the main Electrician Applicant and their partners and families (if applicable) in 2023.
 Permanent residency is designed to lead to Citizenship and Dual Nationality after four years and are the most sought after Australian Visa classes in the Southern Hemisphere.

-We look at Immigration to Australia like a project, with each stage in the process being dependent on the previous one to progress.
+Immigration to Australia is just like a project, with each stage in the process being dependent on the previous one to progress.

-For electricians emigrating to Australia the path is rather more complex than for some lesser skilled trades although we view this as a good thing.
+If you’re looking to emigrate to Australia as an electrician the path is rather more complex than for some lesser skilled trades although we view this as a good thing.
 What often appeals about Australia is the strength of their Immigration Policies.
 They don’t share the same ‘open door’ mentality that many other Countries seem to have, and the stringent checks they have in place ensures that only those with the correct skills set can Migrate.

 The next stage is to complete the complex Skills Assessment process.
 This is a mandatory stage in the project and is made up of three stages.
 The first stage in an Electricians Skills Assessment is called your TradeSet and gives you an idea as to the broad type of electrical experience you should have.